Mango Salsa for Fish Tacos

 • Ripe Mango – Use two ripe and sweet mangos!
 Peel and dice into bite sized pieces.

 • Jalapeño – I used one half of a jalapeño for this recipe but if you like things spicier, add a whole one OR if you’re feeling spicy, add two!
-(Get it?
-Spicy?)

-• Lime Juice – fresh lime juice will keep the colors bright and help bring out the sweetness of the mango.
+• Lime Juice – Fresh lime juice will keep the colors bright and help bring out the sweetness of the mango.
 If you’re in a pinch, the bottled kind will do, but fresh is best.

 Variations